1874 Japanese expedition to Taiwan: Expedition

 The Ryūjō was the flagship of the Taiwan expedition.

 The battle of Stone Gate, against the "Botan" indigenous people, was the most serious encounter of the expedition.

 Marquis Saigo Tsugumichi commanded Japanese expeditionary forces as a lieutenant-general in the Taiwan Expedition.

 On 3 May 1874, Kusei Fukushima delivered a note to Fujian-Zhejiang Governor Li Henian announcing that they were heading to savage territory to punish the culprits.

 On 6 May the Japanese landed a small force of 100 men, commanded by American Captain Douglas R. Cassel, to select a campsite fortified by the sea.
 On 7 May, a Chinese translator, Zhan Hansheng, was sent ashore to establish peaceful relations with tribes other than the Mudan and Kuskus.

 American foreign officers and Fukushima landed at Checheng and Xinjie.
 They tried to use Baxian Bay at Qinggangpu as their barracks but heavy rain flooded the site a few days later so the Japanese moved to the southern end of Langqiao Bay on 11 May.
 They learned that Tanketok (also known as Tok-a-Tok) had died and invited the Shemali tribe for talks.
 Japanese scouts fanned out and were met by attacks by the indigenous Taiwanese.
+The Qing officially responded for the first time on the same day that the Japanese reached Langqiao Bay, claiming that the Japanese had violated the Sino-Japanese Friendship and Trade Treaty, signed in 1871.
 On 15 May, Cassel acted as a negotiator to Chief Issa (伊厝), head of the island's sixteen southern tribes.
 Chief Issa stated the "Botans" were out of his control, and gave the Japanese his consent to punish them as they wished.

 On 17 May, a 100-man party went inland to scout for another camp location, and from this party a dozen split off to investigate a village.
 Despite being within friendly territory, this small group was ambushed by the Botans.
 In the ensuing skirmish one Japanese soldier was wounded in the neck and a sergeant from Satsuma killed.
 The small Japanese group retreated back to the main force, and upon returning found the sergeant had been decapitated by the indigenous Taiwanese, his head taken as a trophy.